HTTU/JQM-FB-Style-Slide-Menu/README.md

 The installation and usage are the same as original version.

+## Use with PhoneGap

+Because the versions below Android 4.0.3 and iOS 5 do not support the CSS property "overflow: auto" and "overflow: scroll", so when you use this slidemenu plugin in a PhoneGap app which running on those versions, the scroll of slidemenu will not working.

 ## Blog

 If you have any question or suggestion, welcome to visit my [blog](http://aio1108.pixnet.net/blog).